itsSanalog/sanalog.net/sanastro/src/content/blog/code/styleguide.md

 ## Aesthetic

 There is no specific aesthetic genre I am in pursuit of with this site, though minimalism would be quite close.
+Making things *look* good isn't something I entirely forgo in my design process (in fact, it's quite high up the list) but it is not a priority either, as I discuss in [Rounded Corners]().

 # Example CSS